DFE-Digital/get-into-teaching-app/app/views/content/events/what-happens-at-events-transcript.md

 **Speaker 3:**

 I found it interesting and informative.
-Um, I didn’t realize there were that many options to go down.
+I didn’t realize there were that many options to go down.

 **Speaker 4:**